 Timetable and fares

-The Shinkansen Hikari train leaves approximately every 30min from Tokyo and arrives at Shin-Osaka station after 2:30min.
+The Shinkansen Hikari train leaves approximately every 30min from Tokyo and arrives at Shin-Osaka station after 2 hours and 53 minutes.
 To get to central Osaka station, change to any of the local JR Tokaido-Sanyo trains.
 As there are direct JR connections between the two stations, all Japan Rail Pass holders will be able to make those trips free of charge.